Security

 Soon.
 Not yet.

 As of April 2026, Vibes hasn't been formally audited by a third party.
-That'll change once we're past TestFlight; we'll publish the report here when it does.
+That'll change once I'm past TestFlight; I'll publish the report here when it does.
 Until then, every claim on this page is verifiable from the iOS binary plus the published privacy policy, and any security researcher who wants to poke at the app should treat themselves as authorized to do so under standard safe-harbor terms.

 Get the app Report a vulnerability